GBLille/MassiveFold/README.md

   }
 }
 ```
-You have to fill the paths in this section.
-However, the `install.sh` should fill in the majority of them.
+The paths in the section are filled by `install.sh` but can be changed here if necessary.
 Headers are specified here to setup the run, in order to give the parameters that are required to run the jobs on your
 cluster.
 Build your own according to the [Jobfile's header building](#jobfiles-header-building) section.